 • Use horizontal labels to improve readability.

-• Start the y-axis at 0 to appropriately reflect the values in your chart.
+• Start the y-axis at 0 to accurately reflect the values in your chart.

 2. Area Chart

-The space between the x-axis and the line is filled with a color or pattern.
-It is useful for showing part-to-whole relations, like showing individual sales reps’ contributions to total sales for a year.
+Unlike a line chart, the space between the X-axis and the line is filled with a color or pattern.
+As you can see in the example below, this difference is helpful to show part-to-whole relationships.
+Think showing individual sales reps’ contributions to total sales for a year, for example.

 These charts make the size of a group and how groups relate to each other more visually important than data changes over time.